coffe/ytrss/README.md

+# ⚠️ ARCHIVED PROJECT

+**This project is archived and will no longer receive updates.**

+*   **Note:** When starting the application, you will see an archive warning.
+*   **Disable Warning:** You can disable this message permanently by selecting "I understand, don't show this again" in the startup menu, or by manually editing `~/.config/ytrss/config.json` and setting `"show_archive_warning": false`.

+---

 # ytrss 📺

 A fast and lightweight TUI tool for browsing and watching YouTube subscriptions via RSS, directly in your terminal.
 Built for Linux with the Unix philosophy in mind.